Are alcohol drinking and prostate cancer linked? If so, exactly how?

 Assume we have 100 pairs of male twins.
 In each pair, one brother abstains and the other drinks in moderation.
 Also assume that in 80 of the pairs, the brother who abstains developed prostate cancer.
 This would be strong evidence that drinking in moderation reduces risk of the disease.

-We can be more confident because we have largely ruled out alternative explanations for the risk.
+We can be more confident because we have largely ruled out other explanations for the risk.
 It clearly is not genetic.
 It’s probably not environmental.
-And it’s probably not because of differences in socio-economic status.
+And it’s probably not because of differences in social or economic status.

 Of course, we can never prove that drinking in moderation reduces the risk of prostate cancer.
-Similarly, we can never prove that smoking causes lung cancer.
-But our confidence in a causal relationship can be virtually 100%.
+Nor we can never prove that smoking causes lung cancer.
+But our confidence in a causal link can be virtually 100%.
 That’s if, among other things, the evidence:

 - Comes from strong research (such as twin studies).

 - Is virtually all supportive of the relationship.

 - Comes from studies funded by different sponsors.

 - Occurs in different racial, ethnic, religious, and other groups.

 This well-conducted study adds to the mounting evidence that moderate drinking reduces the risk of prostate cancer.